-This World Children’s Day, READ Foundation would like to involve you to reflect upon this year, and let your experiences inspire you in writing a short story, a poem or a magazine/newspaper article.
-Just get creative and be you!
+This World Children’s Day, READ Foundation would like to invite you, our young students to let your reflections and experiences inspire you in writing a short story, poem, play or a magazine/newspaper article about friendships.
+Get creative and express yourself!

 There’s also a prize of £150 for the school that submits the most entries, so do mention the Write for READ competition to your school friends and teachers.

-The Write for READ competition is open to all local students based in the UK aged 5-16 years.
-Students will need permission from a parent or guardian to enter.
-The format can be a word document or PDF.
-Please do not put your name on the document as the judges will need it to be anonymous.
+The competition is open to all students based in the UK aged 5-18 years of age.
+Students will need permission from a parent or guardian to enter if they are under 16 years old.
+Only KS1 entries should be hand written, all other work has to be word processed.
+Please do not put your name on the document, as the readers and judges need it to be anonymous.

-- Fill out the form below and upload your written piece with the supervision and permission of a parent/guardian.
+3. Fill out the form below and upload your written piece with the supervision and permission of a parent/guardian if under 18yrs.

-Entries will be marked on :Creativity, originality, adherence to prompt and chosen format and articulation.
+Pieces will be marked on creativity, originality and articulation.

-For students currently in lockdown, experiences and projects like this have never been more crucial to help young students find and shape their creative flair and reflect more about their life and experiences.
+For students returning to a new normal, experiences and projects like this one have never been more crucial to help young students find and shape their creative flair and reflect more about the world, life and their own feelings.

-We want to hear their thoughts and their stories.
+We want to hear their thoughts and stories.

 Please read these rules carefully before entering the competition.
 You must have the consent of your parent/guardian to enter if you are under 16.

 Entries accepted from UK residents only between 5-18 years of age.
 All students, of any background are permitted to take part, whether school going or home schooled.